Learn the financial skills to design the future for high performing businesses

 OUR STAFF ARE LEADING INDUSTRY EXPERTS

-When you study the MPA with MIT, you’ll make friends and industry connections that last a lifetime.
+When you study MPA with MIT, you’ll make friends and industry connections that last a lifetime.
 Our welcoming student support team will help you start your career on the right foot and stay in touch as your career progresses.
 Our alumni network is active and encouraging.

 WE CARE ABOUT YOUR FUTURE